All you need to know on why and where to hire a dedicated offshore software development team for your early-stage startup

 Here are the key reasons for deciding to hire offshore developers with YouTeam:

 - Broad choice of software developers.
-YouTeam gives you access to a much wider pool of tech talents that you would get when cooperating with a traditional offshore development agency.
+YouTeam gives you access to a much wider pool of offshore developers that you would get when cooperating with a traditional offshore development agency.

-- Only the trusted web shops.
-Web dev shops that are featured on YouTeam undergo a multistage screening process, during which we decide if we can entrust our clients to it.
+- Only the trusted dev shops.
+Dev shops that are featured on YouTeam undergo a multistage screening process, during which we decide if we can entrust our clients to it.

 - No recruitment fees and other overhead costs.
-We charge the commission only to our vendor web shops while our clients use the platform for free, paying only for the development services.
+We charge the commission only to our vendor dev shops while our clients use the platform for free, paying only for the development services.
+Our goal is to make offshore development transparent for our clients.

 - Ability to scale the team.
 The scope of any startup project constantly changes at the MVP stage.
 We at YouTeam know this like no one else, so we give our clients an opportunity to quickly scale the team with the desired number of developers.